Michael-Hladun/TimeVault/README.md

 # TimeVault
 Records a series of characteristics describing the present day from a historical standpoint.

-Current recorded values: Date, weather, CAD to USD
+Currently recorded values: Date, Weather, CAD to USD